 Can I record my lecture and make it available online?

 The staff at the OSU Institute for Teaching & Learning Excellence (ITLE) can offer solutions If you would like to record your lectures, student projects, or interviews and make them accessible online.
-Please see their Video & Multimedia Services webpage for more information.
+Please see their Multimedia Production webpage for more information.

 Plagiarism is often confused with copyright infringement.
 In fact, plagiarism is when you fail to properly credit and cite the works and ideas of another person.
 Copyright infringment is when you make unauthorized use of someone else's work without paying them compensation if required, violating a copyright holder's legal rights.